hyw208/gemini-cli-instructions/README.md

 1.  **Create symbolic links:**

-    Run the `gemini_symlink.sh` script to automatically create the necessary symbolic links.
+    Run the `gemini_symlink.sh` script with an explicit target folder (no default).

     ```bash
-    ./gemini_symlink.sh
+    ./gemini_symlink.sh --project-folder /path/to/target   # e.g., ~/.gemini or ~/Projects
     ```

     This script will:
-    -   Create the `~/.gemini` directory if it doesn't exist.
+    -   Resolve the target folder to an absolute path (and require it to be provided).
-    -   Prompt you if an existing `GEMINI.md` file is found.
+    -   Recreate `<target>/commands` and symlink every non-hidden entry from this repo’s `commands/` (files and folders), plus `scripts/`, `.venv`, and `GEMINI.md`.
-    -   Create symbolic links for the `commands`, `scripts`, `.venv`, and `GEMINI.md` directories and files.
+    -   Backup an existing `<target>/GEMINI.md` to `GEMINI.md.bk` before linking.

-    Now, the Gemini CLI will be able to find and use the custom commands from this project.
+    Now, the Gemini CLI will be able to find and use the custom commands from this project via the linked target folder.

 ### Integration with GitHub Copilot